prazgaitis/personal-blog/content/blog/the-state-of-crypto-payments/index.md

 Finally, we need to build better tools for merchants.
 In the late 90's Authorize.net was revolutionary - finally you could do online payments!
 Today, Authorize.net seems antiquated next to players like [Stripe](https://stripe.com).

 If you run a Shopify store today, you would never even consider integrating directly with Visa and the card issuing banks like Chase and Capital One.
 No, you'd use a payment processor like Stripe, Braintree, or Adyen.
 It'll be the same way with the blockchain and smart contracts.
-The difference is that this time you link up to a global, permissionless network instead of an endless chain of middlemen.
+The difference this time is that you'll connect to a global, permissionless network instead of an endless, complicated string of middlemen.

 We already have projects like [Solana Pay](https://solana.com/news/solana-pay-announcement), which allows merchants to accept payments without ever needing to think about a blockchain.
 It's just as fast as credit cards, its cheaper, and it has way better security.